mbonifasii/after-kinal/resources/resources.md

-# Here are resources to learn tech or improve your skills
+# Here are resources to learn tech and improve your skills

 ### Learn Python
 - [freecodecamp](https://www.freecodecamp.org/learn/scientific-computing-with-python/)